Project

 Actions #15

-Updated by v ...
-6 months ago
+Updated by v ... about 1 year ago

 Just so you know, I often open a lot of tabs, so I'm interested having the secondary tab activity implemented.
 It'll allow us to easily jump from one tab to another.
 Thank you for considering implementing this feature.